jlpteaching/dinocpu-wq21/assignments/assignment-2.md

   pc = pc + 4
 ```

-## Updating your ALU control unit
+## Updating your NextPC unit for branch instructions

-In this part you will be updating the ALU control component to account for branch
+In this part you will be updating the NextPC component to account for branch
 instructions.
-Similar to the CPU implementation in the book, the ALU will compute
+Similar to the CPU implementation in the book, the NextPC will compute
-whether or not a branch is taken (outputting its result in the least significant bit).
+whether or not a branch is taken (outputting its result in `taken`, true if the branch is taken and false if the branch is not taken).

 You must take the RISC-V ISA specification and implement the proper control to choose the right type of branch test.
 You can find the specification in the following places: